Peach Bowl: Lane Kiffin 'excited' for Steve Sarkisian's promotion at Alabama

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Kiffin was hired earlier this month as the head coach at Florida Atlantic.
-Alabama coach Nick Saban named Sarkisian as Kiffin’s replacement.
+Kiffin was hired earlier this month as the head coach at Florida Atlantic, marking his successful image rehabilitation after he was fired by USC in 2013.

+Alabama coach Nick Saban named Sarkisian as Kiffin’s replacement earlier this month.

-Sarkisian left the Huskies for the USC head-coaching job in December 2013.
-He was fired by USC in October 2015.
-Sarkisian sued USC last December for wrongful termination, saying the school dismissed him instead of allowing him to seek treatment for alcoholism.
+Sarkisian left the Huskies for the USC head-coaching job in December 2013, opening the door for Chris Petersen’s move to Seattle.

+Sarkisian was fired by USC in October 2015, four days after the Huskies’ upset the Trojans in Los Angeles.
+Sarkisian then sued USC for wrongful termination, saying the school dismissed him instead of allowing him to seek treatment for alcoholism.
 That lawsuit went into arbitration earlier this year.

 “You go through something like that — just being fired period, let alone the way that it was, is rough,” Kiffin said.
 “You do have to reflect on a lot of things.
 You spend some time out.
 And he was potentially staring at being out a whole year after being out almost whole season (in 2015), a whole ‘nother year and maybe doing TV.
 That stuff sounds good when people say, ‘OK, sit out, I’m going to do TV; I won’t have the long hours, the stress of game day.’
 Be careful what you wish for, because I don’t think too many of those, when coaches do that, say ‘Boy, I don’t want to go back.’
 Usually it’s because, I can’t find a job I want to go back in. …